AironasGit/Audio2Text2Summary/README.md

 ```
 -outputPath
 ```
-* Accepts a path to a directory where the generated text and summary will be placed
+* Accepts a path to a directory where the transcribed text and summary will be placed
 * If outputPath is not provided the current working directory will be used